 - On joining the queue you receive a dated and numbered card that you must keep until the turnstile.
 In 2009 Caroline and her friends arrived at 8pm and found that there were already 1,704 people in the queue ahead of them.
 Last year Melonie Clarke, a writer with The Lady, arrived at 11:45am on a Sunday and was given number 414, low enough for a centre court ticket.

 - Campers are woken at 6am by Wimbledon stewards.
 Caroline found that, in practice, many wake up with the general hubbub starting at about 5am.

-- Around 7.30, 1,500 or so coloured wristbands are distributed indicating entitlement to a ticket for Centre, No. 1 or No. 2 court.
+- Around 7.30am, 1,500 or so coloured wristbands are distributed indicating entitlement to a ticket for Centre, No. 1 or No. 2 court.
 Tickets for the new No. 3 court CANNOT be acquired in this way.
-They can only be bought the day before via Ticketmaster (as above), though there is some free seating on the court that you can grab with a simple ground pass.
+They can only be bought in advance via Ticketmaster (as above), though there is some free seating on the court that you can grab with a simple ground pass.
 Caroline says she was allocated a court two wristband around nine o'clock despite being about 1,700th in the queue.
 Her good fortune may indicate that the odds (and times) have changed a little thanks to the opening of the new, larger Centre Court.
 Caroline was also able to deposit her tent and sleeping bags at the Left Luggage area for a mere £1 an item.
 However, £5 is now charged for "camping equipment", though £4 is donated to charity.
 Items must be claimed by one hour after close of play.

 - At least 6,000, and as many as 9,000, general entry tickets are available, but by 10am there will already be more people than that in the queue.
 Once inside, very few spectators will leave until after 5pm.

 - Sales are strictly one ticket per person and cash only.